-4.3.
-In order to meet this objective the investment strategy seeks to maintain the real value of the invested assets over a rolling five year period coupled with providing sufficient income for distribution.

-4.4.
-This Strategy seeks a balance between capital and income generation in order to best serve the individual Trust and Bequest Funds' objectives.
-The strategy incorporates a balanced mix of growth type assets, expected to provide higher capital returns, and income assets, expected to provide lower volatility and greater focus on consistent income generation.
+- 4.3.
+In order to meet this objective the investment strategy seeks to maintain the real value of the invested assets over a rolling five year period coupled with providing sufficient income for distribution. - 4.4.
+The strategy seeks a balance between capital and income generation in order to best serve the individual Trust and Bequest Funds' objectives.
+The strategy incorporates a balanced mix of growth type assets, expected to provide higher capital returns, and income assets, expected to provide lower volatility and greater focus on consistent income generation for distribution.